phoebeyuer/leetcode-notes/README.md

 # leetcode-notes
-a repository about leetcode records &amp; notes
+a repository about leetcode records &amp; notes.